![]() |

-Image: RTVM |
+| Image: RTVM |

 As the Philippines brace themselves for the historic inauguration of the country's new leader, Rodrigo Roa Duterte, the once infamous Davao City Mayor who inspired both fear and admiration by others, at the Malacañang Palace today, it would be an ideal time to do a quick sibika lesson about the people who run this country since the Philippines declared independence on the 12th of June, 1898.

 - Emilio Aguinaldo - The 1st Philippine President from 1899 to 1901.
-Known as the president of the Revolutionary Government, Aguinaldo signed the Biak-na-Bato Pact to declare ceasefire between the Filipinos and Spaniards.
-At age 28, he was the youngest to take over the Philippines and after his term was finished in 1901, where the Philippines got caught in the war against the Americans, he was the longest-lived president in history, upon his death in 1964 at the age of 94.
+Known as the president of the Revolutionary Government, Aguinaldo signed the Biak-na-Bato Pact to declare a ceasefire between the Filipinos and Spaniards.
+At age 28, he was the youngest to take over the Philippines and after his term was finished in 1901, when the Philippines got caught in the war against the Americans, he was the longest-lived president in history, upon his death in 1964 at the age of 94.
 The face of Aguinaldo can be commonly seen on the five peso coin.

 - Manuel Luis Quezon - The 2nd Philippine President from 1935 to 1944.
 He is the first president of the Commonwealth of the Philippines and the first Senate president elected as the President of the Philippines through a national election.
-Dubbed as the "father of national language", he established the National Council of Education and made Tagalog the nation's national language.
-In the 1st of August, 1944, during the Second World War, Manuel L. Quezon died of tuberculosis at Sarawak Lake, New York City, and his body was buried in what was known as the Quezon Memorial Circle.
-Because Manuel L. Quezon is part of the Philippine history, he can be seen commonly at the twenty peso bill and aside from that, there was a province, a city, a bridge and a university in Manila named after him.
+Dubbed the "father of national language", he established the National Council of Education and made Tagalog the nation's national language.
+On the 1st of August, 1944, during the Second World War, Manuel L. Quezon died of tuberculosis at Sarawak Lake, New York City, and his body was buried in what was known as the Quezon Memorial Circle.
+Because Manuel L. Quezon is part of Philippine history, he can be seen commonly at the twenty peso bill and aside from that, there was a province, a city, a bridge, and a university in Manila named after him.

 - Jose P. Laurel - The 3rd Philippine President from 1943 to 1945.
-During the Second World War, Laurel established a provisional government called KALIBAPI or Organization of Serving the new Philippines.
+During the Second World War, Laurel established a provisional government called KALIBAPI, or Organization of Serving the New Philippines.
 In 1944, he declared Martial Law and war between the Philippines and the allied forces (US and Great Britain).
-Although his leadership during the Second World War was questionable, Laurel was considered a legitimate president of the Philippines since the early 1960's and he and his family founded the university known as Lyceum.
+Although his leadership during the Second World War was questionable, Laurel was considered a legitimate president of the Philippines since the early 1960s and he and his family founded the university known as Lyceum.

-- Manuel Roxas - The 5th Philippine President since 1946 to 1948.
-He is the third and last president under the Commonwealth and the first president of the Third Republic of the Philippines after the Second World War.
+- Manuel Roxas - The 5th Philippine President from 1946 to 1948.
+He is the third and last president of the Commonwealth and the first president of the Third Republic of the Philippines after the Second World War.
 Under his term, Roxas commenced reconstruction from war damage and life without foreign rule, all thanks to the Philippine Rehabilitation Act and Philippine Trade Act laws accepted by Congress.
 He can be commonly seen on the 100 peso bill.

-- Gloria Macapagal Arroyo - The 14th Philippine President since 2001 to 2010 and the 2nd female president.
+- Gloria Macapagal Arroyo - The 14th Philippine President from 2001 to 2010 and the 2nd female president.
 She is the daughter of the late Diosdado Macapagal and she was once a vice-president before she served as the replacement of the ousted Estrada.
 Believe it or not, Arroyo was the ex-classmate of her former American counterpart, Bill Clinton, at Walsh School of Foreign Service, where she maintained her Dean's list status.
 During her term, she placed the Philippines on a state of emergency following the Oakwood Mutiny and she was alleged in cheating the 2004 elections.
 She is now currently a representative of Pampanga and she's embattled with a disease.

 - Rodrigo Roa Duterte - Now it's the time to introduce the 16th President to take over the Philippines.
 Hailed from Visayas and once mayor in Davao City for over two decades, Duterte originally never want to be part of the 2016 elections until he became part of it.
 Ever since Duterte became part of the election campaign, he was heavily criticized by media over his expletive dialogue against Pope Francis during his January 2015 visit as well as his rape joke over the death of an Australian missionary.
 He was once allegedly part of the Davao Death Squad, which killed thousands of people in Davao, most of them are criminals, although the investigation find it nothing to put Duterte liable to his involvement with vigilantes.
 Criticisms aside, apart from fears of reverting the Philippines back to the Marcos era, Duterte inspired both fear and admiration among Filipinos and because of his promises of "changes" to the Philippines, he won the May 2016 elections and he's going to be inaugurated for the first time at Malacañang Palace today.